Who can join as a Mentor?

 eMentor is open to ALL active, guard and reserve U.S. military service members, veterans and military spouses from ALL service eras.
 For those who are interested in providing career transition advice and resources, select military friendly organizations are also invited into the program to provide career Mentors who fill a critical need in supplying the industry specific, functional area information and career transition advice some eMentor Protégés seek.

-For each eMentor community, Career Mentors from the private sector are also invited to join.
+Career Mentors from the private sector are also invited to join.
 Career Mentors are business owners and/or leaders from a wide range of industries who fill a critical need in providing the industry specific, functional area information and career transition advice eMentor Protégés seek.

 Is there a cost to join eMentor?